This 'Game Of Thrones' Targaryen Family Tree Explains A Lot

 The artist drew 100 Targaryens during the project.
 That spans from Old Valyria, the original seat of the house, through the War of the Usurper.
 The Targaryens used the force of their dragons to rule over the Seven Kingdoms for 300 years.

-The tree includes zoomed in sections that focus on some of the house’s most famous and favourite branches.
+The tree includes zoomed in sections that focus on some of the house’s most famous and favorite branches.

 Here’s the most relevant branch to Game of Thrones, including Daenerys.